w-crystal/DECO1800/README.md

 Like Jesus Christ please just let me discard these ******* changes bro I'm not even asking for much.
 I'm willing to do the work again Just get a ******* move on please.
-GitHub pisses me off sometimes
+GitHub pisses me off sometimes.

-The way I talk had the sound of its voice
+The way I talk had the sound of its voice.
-The way I type was tainted by its shadow
+The way I type was tainted by its shadow.

 Some day, somewhere, I'll always be reminded of all the red flags.
 Maybe I believe that some day I will become good enough for it.